 D. The Advisory Staff Development Committee will evaluate staff development efforts at the site level and will report to the school board [on a quarterly basis] the extent to which staff at the site have met the outcomes of the Staff Development Plan.

 E. In addition to developing a Staff Development Plan, the Staff Development Advisory Committee also must develop teacher mentoring programs for teachers new to the profession or charter school, including teaching residents, teachers of color, teachers who are American Indian, teachers in license shortage areas, teachers with special needs, or experienced teachers in need of peer coaching.
-Teacher mentoring programs must be included in or aligned with the charter school's teacher evaluation and peer review processes under Minnesota Statutes, sections 122A.40, subdivision 8 or 122A.41, subdivision 5.
+Teacher mentoring programs must be included in or aligned with the charter school's teacher evaluation and peer review processes under Minnesota Statutes, sections 122A.40, subdivision 8.

 F. The Advisory Staff Development Committee shall assist the charter school in preparing any reports required by the Minnesota Department of Education (MDE) relating to staff development or teacher mentoring including, but not limited to, the reports referenced in Article VII. below.